 The island is still home to many different native birds, animals and reptiles, however, the presence of people and domestic animals has decreased the number of species.
-Ring-tailed possums, koalas and small birds can no longer be found on Scotland Island.
+Koalas and goannas can no longer be found on Scotland Island.

 You may have already noticed the increased number of sick brush-tailed possums as well as rainbow lorikeets and cockatoos suffering from parrot viruses known as ‘runner syndrome’ and ‘beak and feather’ disease respectively.

 All these symptoms can be directly attributed to the actions of people.
 We need to protect our biodiversity by co-existing with the species that remain.
 Here’s help in how to do it.